[Editor’s note: This story was previously published in MONTH YEAR. It has since been updated and republished.]

 These three software stocks should provide both the growth and the new technology needed to drive their stock prices higher for years to come.

 Progress Software (NASDAQ:PRGS) provides software-based security solutions via the cloud.
 The company divides itself into three sections.
 OpenEdge, its original product from the early 1980’s, is a programming language focused on developing multi-language business applications.
 The company also offers cloud-based applications through its Data Connectivity and Integration division.
 Finally, Application Development and Deployment creates and deploys specialized apps for its clients.

 Despite its long history, the company may now be seeing its highest stock price growth ever.
 PRGS stock maintained a steady growth path following the 2008 financial crisis.
 And then, in 2017, the stock price almost doubled.
-After hitting a high of $53.60 early this year — before the market dip — PRGS has since fallen back to the $32 per share level.
+After hitting a high of around $43 last fall, PRGS hit a low near $30 during the market downturn and has since rebounded back to the $37 per share level.

-Also, as the cloud industry begins an inevitable consolidation, PRGS stock could become a buyout target.
-Its $1.8 billion market cap makes it a size any larger firm could easily absorb.
-The double-digit profit growth should further its appeal in that respect.
-With the importance of cloud-related security, low valuation and double-digit profit growth, PRGS stock could stand out among software stocks to buy.
+But as the cloud industry begins an inevitable consolidation, PRGS stock could become a buyout target.
+Its $1.66 billion market cap makes it a size any larger firm could easily absorb.
+With the importance of cloud-related security and low valuations, PRGS stock could stand out among software stocks to buy.

 National Instruments Corporation (NATI)

 Some software stocks revolve around research.
 Such is the case with National Instruments (NASDAQ:NATI).
 National Instruments designs and sells software to engineers and scientists.
 Their software covers a variety of research-related applications, such as data mining and data analysis.
 Some National Instruments software can perform tests within a manufacturing environment and configure other applications for real-time experiments.
 These simulations allow engineers and scientists to test ideas before bearing the high costs of manufacturing or building real-world models.